What Is Wave Power?

 Factors that can influence the efficiency of overtopping devices include:

-Despite potential drawbacks, such as lower energetic wave content compared to other converter types, overtopping devices offer a promising approach to harnessing wave energy.
+Despite potential drawbacks, such as lower energetic wave content, overtopping devices offer a promising approach to harnessing wave energy.

 Environmental impact of wave energy